 Please be reassured that the vote to leave the European Union does not mean there will be any immediate material change to the UK university sector’s participation in EU programmes such as Erasmus and study abroad programmes.
 Visit our EU Referendum information page for more information.

-In the third year you study economics in an appropriate overseas university.
+Your third year is spent abroad at one of our partner universities and is conditional upon you achieving the requisite grades and number of credits in your first and second year.
 You select courses in consultation with your tutor, but the aim is for you to study areas of economics you would not normally have experience of in the UK.
 You are required to write two essays on Economics topics, one of which will be in the language that you are studying.

+In your final year you will have the opportunity to specialise in areas that reflect the research interests of the academic staff of the department.
 You will take compulsory modules in Economic Theory and Spanish Language.
 In addition, you will choose from a range of optional modules that includes International Trade, Economics of Financial Markets and European Economics.
-You also undertake your own research and produce an extended essay on a topic of your own choosing.

 There are lots of opportunities available for you to develop skills employers value both within your degree programme and outside.
 For example: